madprops/awesome-setup/madwidgets/autotimer/README.md

 function auto_suspend(minutes)
   autotimer.start("Suspend", function() suspend() end, minutes) end

-function cancel_auto_suspend()
-  autotimer.cancel()
-end
 ```

-You can use this to perform an action after some minutes.
+Use this to perform an action after some minutes.

-A widget can be created to show how many minutes are left.
+A widget has to be created to show how many minutes are left.

 First initialize autotimer: